 To illustrate the reach of this ministry, here are some of their statistics.
 In 2015, BHM provided 50,229 meals to 5,581 people in the form of a 3 day emergency supply of dry groceries.
 They provided emergency clothing for 3,907 people, supplied 400 children with back to school supplies, and opened the Christmas Toy Store to 42 families where 147 children were served.
 These outreach methods are used to reach people and share the gospel of Christ with them.
 Through this, almost 150 people were led to Christ last year.

 We are asking you, if your family is able, to please bring with you nonperishable food items to help stock the BHM food pantry.
 These items will be collected before and during all Alpine Village sessions.
 There will be a collection station in the lobby where you will enter the Village.
 If you wish instead to make a cash donation, all collections will be given directly to Brinkley Heights.
-While all canned goods are appreciated, the greatest need is for peanut butter, canned vegetables, and canned fruits.
+Specific items requested include canned meat, canned fruit, canned vegetables, cereal, saltines, and peanut butter.
 If your family is able, we ask that you consider donating to this desperate need within the Memphis community.